 Create a flyer and go door-to-door handing them out to your neighbors.
 Also give a copy to the person who delivers your mail.

 Place a lost Ad in the local paper, petharbor.com, petfinder.com, etc.

 Post your lost animal on your Facebook page, or post a report on Facebook pages such as Lost Dogs Illinois, Lost Dog of Wisconsin, or Lost Cats of Illinois.

 WHERE TO START?
 Read the "Lost Dog Action Plan" and "Five Things to Do" posted available in several different languages at the Lost Dog Illinois website.

 If Your Lost Animal is At Our Shelter

 If you find your pet at the shelter, you will be required to pay a fee to reclaim your pet.
 As part of the reclaim fee, your pet will have a microchip implanted for identification purposes.
 Other services that may be included in the reclaim fee are boarding, handling, rabies vaccination and county tag.
 If your pet has a current rabies vaccination and pet license, please bring proof with you when reclaiming to avoid additional fees.

-The person who reclaims the lost animal must be the microchipped owner or the person who named is under the rabies registration.
+The person who reclaims the lost animal must be the microchipped owner or the person who is named under the rabies registration record.